xixiaofinland/sf.nvim/README.md

 The integrated terminal is desgined to

-- accept input from hotkeys and user commands
+- accept input from hotkeys and user commands, such as "retrieve current metadata" `<leader>sr`
-- be a read-only buffer
+- be a read-only buffer.
+It's not allowed to manually type commands on purpose
-- be disposable
+- be disposable.
+The output text of the previous command is removed when a new command is invoked
-- be self-displayed when the execution finishes
+- be auto-prompt when the term window is hidden and the execution completes.
+  This is handy when you have a long running command.

 You can pass any shell command into `run()` method to execute it in the integrate terminal.
 For instance, `require('sf').run('ls -la')`.